MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Break.md

 If the final statement executed in the body of a `trap` statement is `break`, the error object is suppressed and the exception is re-thrown.

-The following example create a **DivideByZeroException** exception that is trapped using the `trap` statement.
+The following example creates a **DivideByZeroException** exception that is trapped using the `trap` statement.

 ```powershell